zanella/zanella.github.io/_posts/2020-05-30-northcore_roof_rack_review.md

 So..., yeah, it's quite shitty, don't buy it.

-Btw, sure, you may say: "well, you shouldn't have gone further than 70km/h", valid point, but see:
+Btw, sure, you may say: "well, you shouldn't have gone faster than 70km/h", valid point, but see:

 I'm not saying "well, the rack struggled a bit and then gave up", no no no, the strap that stays inside the car went the fuck away, instantly!